PRISM: Parallel Residual Iterative Sequence Model: Mechanistic Probing Details

 \subsection{Task Instantiation Examples}

-Table~\ref{tab:full_task_examples} provides concrete input-output examples for all 9 tasks, demonstrating the diverse requirements from simple retrieval to complex arithmetic.
+Table~\ref{tab:full_task_examples} provides concrete input-output examples for all 9 tasks.

-\paragraph{Implementation Note.} For Logical tasks (Type II), we ensure that the relevant operands fall within the local receptive field of the ShortConv anchor (or rely on the PRISM gate for state reset in N-bit Parity).
+\paragraph{Implementation Note.} For Logical tasks (Type II), we ensure that the relevant operands fall within the local receptive field of the ShortConv anchor.
 This enforces a test of the \textit{update rule's expressivity} (can it approximate the non-linear function?) rather than long-range retrieval capacity.